ros-visualization/visualization_tutorials/rviz_plugin_tutorials/src/doc/panel_plugin_tutorial.rst

 RViz has a built-in tool to send a goal pose to a path planner, but it does not have a native way to send velocity commands directly to a robot base controller.
-That is what this tutorial shows, a subclass of rviz::Panel which lets you send velocity commands right to your robot.
+That is what this tutorial shows, a subclass of rviz_common::Panel which lets you send velocity commands right to your robot.

 The source code for this tutorial is in the rviz_plugin_tutorials package.
 You can check out the source directly or (if you use Ubuntu) you can just apt-get install the pre-compiled Debian package like so::

-    sudo apt-get install ros-hydro-visualization-tutorials
+    sudo apt-get install ros-galactic-visualization-tutorials

 Here is what RViz looks like with the new "Teleop" panel showing on the left: